sanskrit/learnsanskrit.org/content/guide/verbs-1/the-bhu-div-tud-and-cur-classes.md

 Old Sanskrit has a feature called {em pitch accent}, where some vowels are spoken with a higher pitch than others.
 This pitch accent can still be heard in Vedic recitation.
-And even the spoken Sanskrit around that time used pitch accent extensively.

 The roots in the {s tud} class generally have a high accent on their {s -a}
-suffix, and the roots in the {s bhU} class generally do not.
-This is part of the reason {s nind} is in the {s bhU} class.
+suffix, and the roots in the {s bhU} class have a low accent. {s nind} uses a low accent for this {s -a} sound, so it in the {s bhU} class.

 }